sudhanshunitinatalkar/the-bluetooth-handheld-controller/README.md

      bleGamepad.setAxes(leftX_mapped, leftY_mapped, rightX_mapped, 0, rightY_mapped);
      ```
    - Comment and uncomment the respective lines in the code based on the platform you are targeting.
+   - Please do not uncommment both lines only choose one.

 6. **Upload the Code**
    - Connect your ESP32 to your computer.